motiz88/GR-55Floorboard/packager/readme.txt

-GR-55FloorBoard Copyright (C) 2014 Colin Willcocks (gumtownbassman@yahoo.com).
+GR-55FloorBoard Copyright (C) 2015 Colin Willcocks (gumtownbassman@yahoo.com).
  All rights reserved.
 =======

-GR-55FloorBoard version 20140810: 10 August 2014
+GR-55FloorBoard version 20150201: 01 Febuary 2015
 *****************************************************
 IF YOU DO APPRECIATE THIS SOFTWARE, PLEASE FEEL FREE TO DONATE, YOU MAY FREELY USE THIS SOFTWARE,